VidhiBhatt01/TomatoGuard-Vidhi_Bhatt/SETUP.md

 3. Open Anaconda and run the Model Code.ipynb file present in the Code folder.

 ## Setting up the Backend
-4. Open command prompt.
+4. Open the command prompt.
-5. Navigate to the api folder of this project.
+5. Navigate to the backend folder of this project.
 6. Create a virtual env
 ```console
 $ python3 -m venv test